cryptowampum/wampei-woocommerce/woocommerce-gateway-wampei/readme.txt

 You can add the Bitcoin payment method to your store Settings configured in the WooCommerce Checkout Tab:
-Title: Title of the payment method, typically "Bitcoin."
-Customer Message: What you want your store to say as a thank you, e.g., "Thank you for purchasing with Bitcoin with Wampei Register©."
+Title: Title of the payment method, typically "Bitcoin via Wampei" Customer Message: What you want your store to say as a thank you, e.g., "Thank you for purchasing with Bitcoin with Wampei Register©."
 Wampei URL: URL of your Wampei Register© instance Wampei Username: User name of the remote API user